By Grant Edrington – Updated May 31, 2023

 - You must show two years of employment or education.
 If you cannot document two years of previous employment, you will need to demonstrate that you were participating in higher education or military service during that time.

 - You must live in the home for at least one full year.
 The FHA program is intended for those buyers who will use the property as their primary residence.

 The Veterans Administration (VA) loan program is an exceptionally good choice for those who qualify.
-Not only does the VA loan have zero down payment requirement, it also is available for people with a credit score of 620 or above.
+The VA loan program has a zero down payment requirement, however, credit requirements may depend on your lender.